junxit/us-congress-bills-110/bill.md

 > ## § 1308A.
 Notification to tenants of availability of contents insurance
 >
 > - **(a)** *In general* The Director shall, upon entering into a contract for flood insurance coverage under this title for any property located in an area having special flood hazards—
->   - **(1)** provide to the insured sufficient copies of the notice developed pursuant to subsection (b) to provide for distribution of a copy of such notice to each tenant of the property; and
+>   - **(1)** provide to the insured sufficient copies of the notice developed pursuant to subsection (b); and
->   - **(2)** strongly encourage the insured to provide a copy to each such tenant and to each new tenant upon commencement of such a tenancy.
+>   - **(2)** strongly encourage the insured to provide a copy of the notice, or otherwise provide notification of the information under subsection (b) in the manner that the manager or landlord deems most appropriate, to each such tenant and to each new tenant upon commencement of such a tenancy.
 > - **(b)** *Notice* Notice to a tenant of a property in accordance with this subsection is written notice that clearly informs a tenant—
 >   - **(1)** that the property is located in an area having special flood hazards;
 >   - **(2)** that flood insurance coverage is available under the national flood insurance program under this title for contents of the unit or structure leased by the tenant;